Start Your Business Return Now

 Additionally, you shouldn’t receive this form if you are incorporated as a C corporation or S corporation.
 If you are a limited liability company (LLC), you should still receive Form 1099-MISC.

-You may also receive Form 1099-G for other government payments, such as state tax refunds.
+You may also receive tax Form 1099-G for other government payments, such as state tax refunds.

-Form 1099-DIV, Dividends and Distributions.
 This document reports how much you received in dividends and other distributions in the most recent tax year.
 The form also shows qualified dividends or capital gains distributions.
-Each are taxed at lower rates for long-term capital gains.
+Each is taxed at lower rates for long-term capital gains.

 2. The IRS gets a copy too.